enverse/vite-green-template/README.md

-## Enverse minimalist front-end template :seedling: :seedling:
+## Enverse minimalist front-end template FOR VITE :seedling: :seedling:

 For all else, use [Astro.build](https://github.com/withastro/astro) :smiley: